-A figure of speech is a word or phrase that has a meaning other than the literal meaning.
-It can be a metaphor or simile that's designed to further explain a concept.
-Or it can be the repetition of alliteration or exaggeration of hyperbole to give further emphasis or effect.
-There are many different types of figures of speech in the English language.
-We will give you examples of some of the most commonly used types here.
+A figure of speech is a word or phrase that possesses a separate meaning from its literal definition.
+It can be a metaphor or simile designed to make a comparison.
+It can be the repetition of alliteration or the exaggeration of hyperbole to provide a dramatic effect.
+There are a wealth of these literary tools in the English language.

 Examples of Figures of Speech

 Alliteration is the repetition of the beginning sounds of neighboring words.
-Examples are:
+Examples include:

 - She sells seashells.

 - Blue baby bonnets bobbed through the bayou.